Current density: Free currents

 where E is the electric field and σ is the electrical conductivity.
+This is also an alternative representation of Ohm's law.

 Conductivity σ is the reciprocal (inverse) of electrical resistivity and has the SI units of siemens per metre (S⋅m^{−1}), and E has the SI units of newtons per coulomb (N⋅C^{−1}) or, equivalently, volts per metre (V⋅m^{−1}).

 A more fundamental approach to calculation of current density is based upon: